mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 Code Formatting
 ===============

-Code formatting is done using Pre Commit hooks.
+Code formatting is done using Pre-Commit hooks.
-Whichever way you decided to install development dependencies, we recommend installing Pre Commit hooks with
+Whichever way you decided to install development dependencies, we recommend installing Pre-Commit hooks with

 .. code:: bash